Proposals for PSBA’s 2024 Legislative Platform now being accepted

 How does my board submit an item?

 - All proposals must be approved by the board and verified by the board secretary.
-(In other words, an individual board member may not submit an item on his or her own behalf.)
-If your proposal is a revision to an existing platform item, please indicate the category and number of the statement that is being amended.
+In other words, an individual board member may not submit an item on his or her own behalf.

 - Submit your proposals and accompanying rationale using the online submission form and the proposal will automatically be submitted to PSBA.